cozytony/defi-risk-book/src/self-custody-layer.md

 4. What is the potential risk
 5. What are the countermeasures

-After reading this guide, you'll know how to enjoy the benefits of self custody while keeping your stuff safe.
+After reading this guide, you'll be equipped to enjoy the benefits of self custody while keeping your stuff safe.

 ## What needs protecting